- What’s the Point in Learning About Computers and How to Use Them?

 There are so many aspects of digital literacy that probably weren’t even part of the curriculum if you’re over a certain age.
 However, computing training is now accessible to everyone!
 Whether it’s evening tutorials, free training, computer courses for the elderly, or in-home private IT tutors, there are now plenty of different ways to get to grips with the digital world.

 IT lingo probably sounds like a foreign language to most beginners.
-Words like framework, MOOC, implementation, operating system, graphic interface, jQuery, spyware, UML, Java, MySQL, C, cloud computing, and e-learning may as well be written in hieroglyphics if you’ve never worked in IT or attended a computer class.
+Words like framework, MOOC, implementation, operating system, graphic interface, jQuery, spyware, UML, Java, MySQL, C, cloud computing, and e-learning may as well be written in hieroglyphics if you’ve never worked in IT or attended online computer classes.

 Don’t worry if you didn’t know any of those fundamental terms, you’ll soon know what all of them mean.
 If you work hard enough at it, you might one day be teaching others what they mean!